-We recently interviewed Layla Foord, General Manager of Envato Studio, about the decision to change their name from Microlancer.
+We interviewed Layla Foord, General Manager of Envato Studio (Envato Studio has been closed), about the decision to change their name from Microlancer (Microlancer has been closed).
 She said it was driven by a new direction for the business, and she didn’t want the company’s growth potential to be limited by a name that didn’t quite fit any more.

 Sometimes companies change their names to escape from negative associations that their old name has acquired.

 Private security firm Blackwater got a lot of unwanted attention over a 2007 shooting that left 17 unarmed Iraqi civilians dead, and two years later changed its name to the more innocuous-sounding Xe.
 Then in 2011, it was rebranded again, as Academi.